leighlars/js-fun-at-the-library/README.md

 ## Tools Used
 I utilized my Turing lesson plans, MDN, and two alumni Ryan Barnett & Ricardo Viera.

+## Notes
+  - I created a page in the src folder called "mess-around".
+It is a space for the ugly pseudo code, notes, and alternative code solutions

 ## Iteration Schedule

 ### 0: Practice Variables, Primitives, Functions, Arrays, and Objects